MoOx/postcss-cssnext/docs/content/usage.md

 (default: `true`)

 Allows you to show/hide some warnings messages.
-Passing a boolean will enable/disable messages on all interfaces (console + css) You can also pass a object to enable or disable some interfaces only:
+Passing a boolean will enable/disable messages on all interfaces (console + browser).
+You can also pass a object to enable or disable some interfaces only: